rosich/mgls/README.md

     --gls               :: compute and plot unidimensional Generalized Lomb-Scargle periodogram.
     --pmin= / --pmax=   :: set limits in periods to be explored [in units of data file first column].
 Prestablished values are 1.5-10000.
     --jitter            :: fit additional jitter (s) in quadrature (e^2 = sigma^ + s^2) [in units of data file third column].
-    --period            :: [to be used with gls option] plot GLS periodogram in period log-scale.
     --ndim=             :: number of signals to be fitted.
     --linear_trend      :: fit a linear trend simultaneously.
     --bootstrapping=    :: perform a given number of bootstrap samples to set 10%, 1% and 0.1% FAP levels.